elixir-crawly/crawly/README.md

 ## Requirements

-1. Elixir "~> 1.10"
+1. Elixir `~> 1.10`
-2. Works on Linux, Windows, OS X and BSD
+2. Works on GNU/Linux, Windows, macOS X, and BSD.

 ## Quickstart

 1. Add Crawly as a dependencies:

    ```elixir
    # mix.exs
    defp deps do